MicrosoftDocs/power-platform/power-platform/guidance/whitepaper-migrating-from-default-environment.md

 As an example, CoE Team administrators find that most of the makers created test apps and flows to learn and abandoned them, which can be confirmed by looking at the usage metrics.
 Another way is to quarantine the app and if no one approaches then you can delete such apps as well.

-Maintaining a communication strategy throughout this process plays a key role.
+>Maintaining a communication strategy throughout each of the above process plays a key role.
 Admins should plan to communicate:

-- Establishing connections that makers need to permit as they launch the app in the new environment
+> - Establishing connections that makers need to permit as they launch the app in the new environment
-- The new URL of the app from the target environment
+> - The new URL of the app from the target environment
-- Navigating to the right environment.
+> - Navigating to the right environment.

-Some of these solutions for relocating objects are ready-made and may require a standalone Power Apps and Power Automate license that provide users the ability to create and run apps across data sources that extend beyond Microsoft 365.
+>Some of these solutions for relocating objects are ready-made and may require a standalone Power Apps and Power Automate license that provide users the ability to create and run apps across data sources that extend beyond Microsoft 365.

 ## Strategies

 The entire process of identifying and moving apps and flows from the default environment is more likely to be successful when it's based on a strategy.
-There are multiple strategies that you can apply.
+There are multiple strategies that you should consider.

 ### DLP strategy

 Data loss prevention (DLP) policies function as guardrails to help prevent users from unintentionally exposing organizational data and to protect information security in the tenant.
 DLP policies enforce rules for which connectors are enabled for each environment, and which connectors can be used together.
 Connectors are classified as either **business data only**, **no business data allowed**, or **blocked**.
 A connector in the business data only group can only be used with other connectors from that group in the same app or flow.
 It's recommended to have at least one policy.

-Effectively, your environment strategy is defined through DLP and that provides a destination for the apps and flows in default environment.
+Effectively, your environment strategy is defined through DLP and that provides a destination for the apps and flows developed in default environment.

 ### Environment strategy

-When you develop an environment strategy, you configure environments and other layers of data security in a way that supports productive development in your organization, while securing and organizing resources.
-A strategy to manage environment provisioning and access, and controlling resources within them, is important to:
+Developing an environment strategy would mean to configure environments and other layers of data security in a way, that support productive development in your organization, while securing and organizing resources.
+A strategy to manage environment provisioning, access management, and controlling resources within them, is important to:

 - Secure data and access.
 - Govern the default environment in a compliant way.